raganwald/raganwald.github.com/_posts/2019-01-11-another-look-at-lisp.md

 ---

-### more list-like behaviour
+### more array-ish behaviour

-We did't need to implement an iterator, but it should be noted that since it has an iterator, we get a lot of JavaScript list-like behaviour.
-For example, in struct mode the iterator is used when destructuring.
+We did't need to implement an iterator, but it should be noted that since it has an iterator, we get a lot of JavaScript array-ish behaviour.
+For example, in strict mode, the iterator is used when destructuring.
 So if we want to, we _can_ write:

 ```javascript
 const a1to5 = [1, 2, 3, 4, 5];